Forumers believe the MINDEF GROUP TERM PLAN to be the most cost-effective insurance that you can purchase in the market.

 This MINDEF plan is a form of group insurance.

-The rates are similar to group plans that are offered by big corporations.
+The rates are not unique.
+It is similar to group plans that are offered by big corporations.

 If you'd like to do a proper insurance planning, contact me below for a quick discussion.
 I can show you how to incorporate various plans into your portfolio.